kaazing/dotnet.client.tutorials/ws/WindowsDesktop/README.md

 * Load the solution `EchoDemo.sln` in Microsoft Visual Studio
 * Execute 'Build/Build All'

+__Note:__ To test basic authentication for WebSocket connection in demo app use URL -  wss://sandbox.kaazing.net/echo-auth for location.

 ## Interact with Kaazing .NET WebSocket Client API

 Checklist how to create Kaazing .NET WebSocket from scratch, to be able to send and receive messages